Theory, Examples & Exercises

 Ordination methods in Table 1 can be divided according to two criteria: whether their algorithm includes also environmental variables along to the species composition data: unconstrained do not, constrained do, and what type of species composition data is used for analysis: raw data (sample-species matrix of species composition), pre-transformed raw data (e.g. using Hellinger transformation), or distance matrix (sample-sample symmetric matrix of distances between samples).

 Ordination axes are not constrained by environmental factors.
-The method aims to uncover the main gradients (directions of changes) in species composition data; optionally, these gradients can be post hoc (after the analysis) interpreted by environmental variables (if these are available).
-It means that environmental variables do not enter the ordination algorithm.
-Unconstrained ordination is a primarily exploratory analytical method, used to explore the pattern in multivariate data; it generates hypotheses, but cannot test them.
+The method aims to uncover the main gradients (directions of changes) in species composition data, and returns unconstrained ordination axes, which corresponds to the directoins of greatest variability within the dataset.
+Optionally, these gradients can be post hoc (after the analysis) interpreted by environmental variables (if these are available).
+Environmental variables do not enter the ordination algorithm.
+Unconstrained ordination is primarily an exploratory analytical method, used to explore the pattern in multivariate data; it generates hypotheses, but does not test them.

 Ordination axes are constrained by environmental factors.
 It relates the species composition directly to the environmental variables and extracts the variance in species composition which is directly related to the environment.
-Environmental variables directly enter the algorithm.
+Environmental variables directly enter the algorithm, and the onstrained ordination axes corresponds to the directions of the variability in data which is explained by these environmental variables.
 The method is usually used as confirmatory analysis, i.e. it is able to test the hypotheses about the relationship between environmental factors on species composition (unlike unconstrained ordination, which is exploratory).
-Regarding environmental factors, it offers several interesting treatments: forward selection (the selection of important environmental variables by excluding those which are not relevant for species composition), Monte Carlo permutation test (a test of significance of the variance explained by environmental factors) and variance partitioning (partitioning of the variance explained by different groups of environmental variables).
+It decomposes the total variance in species composition data into a fraction explained by environmental variables (related to constrained ordination axes) and not explained by environmenta variables (realted to unconstrained ordination axes).
+It offers several interesting opportunities when it comes to explanatory variables: forward selection (the selection of important environmental variables by excluding those which are not relevant for species composition), Monte Carlo permutation test (a test of significance of the variance explained by environmental factors) and variance partitioning (partitioning of the variance explained by different groups of environmental variables).

 Methods based on analysis of raw sample-species matrices with abundance or presence/absence data.
 Within these methods, two categories are traditionally recognized, differing by an assumption of species response along the environmental gradient:

 This category includes linear raw-data-based ordination methods (PCA, RDA), applied on sample×species data transformed by Hellinger (or one of several other) transformations.
-Euclidean distance, which is implicit for PCA/RDA (Fig. 3), applied on Hellinger transformed data, results in Hellinger distance, which is more suitable for ecological data.
+The Euclidean distance (implicit for PCA/RDA (Fig. 3) when applied on Hellinger-transformed species composition data results into Hellinger distance, which is more suitable for ecological data, because (contrary to Euclidean distance) it is asymetric (ignores double zeros).
 Legendre & Gallagher (2001) consider this as a preferable way how to analyse heterogeneous data (otherwise not suitable for linear methods) using linear ordinations1).
-Additionally to Hellinger transformation, the other transformation methods include chord transformation, species profile transformation, chi-square distance and chi-square metric transformations, and species profile transformation.
+Additionally to Hellinger transformation, the other suitable transformation is chord transformation, and other possible (but less suitable) transformations are species profile transformation, chi-square distance and chi-square metric transformations.

 Methods using the matrix of distances between samples measured by distance coefficients, and projecting these distances into two- or more-dimensional ordination diagrams.
 Distance-based RDA (db-RDA) is the combination of PCoA, applied on raw data using selected distance measure, and RDA applied on eigenvectors resulting from PCoA.
 It offers an alternative to RDA (based on Euclidean distances) and tb-RDA (based on Hellinger distances if transformed by Hellinger transformation), with a freedom to choose distance measure suitable for investigated data2).